 If you plot out that chart, the “tail risk” appears on either side of the mean.
 That tail risk of represents the chance that a dramatic, unexpected event can cause a significant swing in value.
 Those “black swan” events are rare, but very important.

 - If you’re unsure how much investment risk you’re willing to tolerate, you may want to consult a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding the right financial advisor who fits your needs doesn’t have to be hard.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - The best way to protect yourself from risk as an investor is to diversify your assets.
 Check out our asset calculator to help figure out the right approach.